 Nominations that include specific anecdotes, examples of awesome-ness and statements that can quantify the impact an Admin has had on the business are more impressive than vague generalities.
 Details are key.
 Remember, all the judges have to go on when evaluating your nominee are the written nominations.
 Be thorough and detailed.

 People often ask us if it’s better for a company to compile nominations and submit one big one, or if it’s better that individuals nominate on their own.
 Either way is acceptable although the judges tend to prefer one compiled nomination when evaluating candidates we’ve been told.
-If you compile, be sure to include names and titles of folks next to their contribution in the big nomination so judges can see who’s saying what.
+If you compile, be sure to include names and titles of folks providing input next to their contribution in the compiled nomination so judges can see who’s saying what.
 The key is to encourage ALL nominators to take the time to provide a thorough, heart-felt nomination.
 Quality over quantity, always.
 One amazingly detailed powerful nomination by one direct supervisor can absolutely out-perform several lightweight nominations by the supervisor and non-supervisors nominating the Admin.

 5. Rally support internally and externally.

 In addition to Supervisors and Coworkers, don’t hesitate to encourage clients and vendors to also contribute to your Admin’s nomination.
-Admins are known to have an incredible impact not only internally, but also externally.
 Feel free to invite folks outside of the organization to also contribute to the Admin’s nomination but again, remind them that a heartfelt, thorough nomination is key to advancing in the competition.
 Anyone that’s been positively impacted by the work of a deserving Administrative Professional is eligible to nominate!